-Celebrate Recovery: Find Freedom from Life’s Hurts, Habits and Hangups
+Celebrate Recovery: A twelve step program in Orillia to Find Freedom from Life’s Hurts, Habits and Hangups

 Orillia Alliance Church in Partnership with Celebrate Recovery